josse995/lanaChallenge/README.md

 # How to run

-Once the program is running, you can introduced the products you want separated by commas.
+Once the program is running, prodcuts must be introduced with separated commas.

 Currently, the only available products are: Pens (PEN), T-Shirts (TSHIRT) and Coffee mugs (MUG).